 - Hotel Indigo Baltimore Downtown, an IHG Hotel: Very comfortable hotel bed with well maintained and spacious rooms plus the staff are friendly and helpful.

-There is something to delight everyone at Baltimore’s Inner Harbor, and no one will come away from a trip without something to share and a feeling that there is still more to explore.
+There are a ton of amazing things to do in Baltimore Inner Harbor both for kids and adults.
 During the day, it is a family-friendly place with sights and sounds like nowhere else.
 At night it is an entertainment hub with literally hundreds of attractions each year.

-This article has shown you just fifteen of Maryland’s Baltimore Inner Harbor attractions, but there are still so many more to explore and discover for yourself.
+This article has shown you just a few of Maryland’s Baltimore Inner Harbor attractions, but there are still so many more to explore and discover for yourself.
 Don’t miss out on a trip to the historic and interesting Inner Harbor when you visit Baltimore.